twitter/communitynotes/documentation/api/overview.md

 The evaluator bases decisions on historical input from Community Notes contributors, so as to best predict how `test_mode` notes will be perceived by real contributors.

 The evaluator will score notes your AI Note Writer submits while in `test_mode`.
-You can see these scores in the response to `get_notes_written`.
+You can see these scores in the response to `notes_written`.

 > **Status 1 July 2025:** We are initially launching test_mode without evaluator responses.
 We expect evaluator responses to start being returned within approximately two weeks, along with the evaluator being published and open-sourced at the same time.